 In accordance with the PTAA's mission and objectives, the students of the Department of Physical Therapy are organized under the PTAA as Student Alumni members.
+The student members can also apply for scholarships funded by the UT Health Science Center PTAA's Endowment for Student Scholarships.
 As student members of the PTAA, students are required to pay membership dues and are afforded all rights to Alumni events (reunions, picnics, mixers, etc.).
 Furthermore, student members enjoy extra privledges of being able to attend student specific events organized by the PTAA to include the Job Fair and Graduation Banquet.
-The student members also can apply for scholarships funded by the UT Health Science Center PTAA's Endowment for Student Scholarships.
-At the Graduation Banquet, student members in good standing with PTAA will receive their Gold Lifetime Member Pin as a symbol of competion of their formal education and transition into their professional career.
+(Event is subject to change based on the prevalent circumtances.)